AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/display-offers.md

 *   Unzip the [provided files into this ranking-formula folder.](assets/ranking-formula.zip)

 *   Run the app by navigating into the folder and starting the server:

-       ```bash
-      cd ranking-formula
-      node server.js
-    ```
+    * `cd ranking-formula`

+    * `node server.js`

 *   Open your browser and go to http://localhost:3000/formula.html.

-*   login using alice/pass123
+*   Login using alice/pass123

-You should see offers specific to 92128 since alice resides in 92128 zip code.
+Since Alice resides in the 92128 zip code, offers tailored to that location are displayed.